 Our Care Home Champions took part in a Future Backwards exercise, also known as Heaven and Hell.
 This exercise allows participants to consider their working environment and the sector which they work in.
 It provides the opportunity for staff to consider their workplace operating at its optimum and at its worst, it helps understand the past and the possibilities of the future whilst identifying external and internal factors which may have an impact on the journey to heaven or hell.

 Following the exercise the group themed up the information recorded, these themes are listed below:

-These themes will be carried forward within the Care Home Forum which will be delivered in partnership with Gateshead Council and Newcastle Gateshead CCG.
+These themes were carried forward within the Care Home Forum which was delivered in partnership with Gateshead Council and Newcastle Gateshead CCG.